Frimkron/Ascidia/readme.md

 ![](rm-images/ell-box.png)

+Elliptical or circular boxes are used to represent many things including states and data flow starts and ends.

-Elliptical or circular boxes consist of hyphen or dash `-` characters for the top and bottom and pipe or vertical-bar `|` characters for the sides.
+Elliptical boxes consist of hyphen or dash `-` characters for the top and bottom and pipe or vertical-bar `|` characters for the sides.
 The top left and top right corners are full-stop or period `.` characters, and the bottom left and bottom right corners are apostraphe or single-quote `'` characters.
 Note, ellipses differ subtley from [rounded boxes](#rounded-boxes)